brickgao/specchio/README.md

 Specchio
 ========

-Specchio is a tool that can help you rsync your file, it use `.gitignore` in git to discern which file is ignored.
+Specchio is a tool that can help you rsync your code, it use `.gitignore` in git to discern which file is ignored.

 Install
 -------